Home » Plastic Surgery Procedures and Treatments for the Breast » Breast Augmentation

-Similar to what has been said about ability to breastfeed, loss of nipple sensation is a potential complication that due to the technique with which we perform this procedure is a minimal complication, with less than 1% occurrence.
+Similar to what has been said about ability to breastfeed, loss of nipple sensation is a potential complication; however, the armpit incision does not involve dissection through the breast tissue, making the chance of injuring the nerves to the nipple less likely with less than 1% occurrence.
 Temporary loss of sensation from a “stunned” nerve or a bruised nerve may occur in the time period after surgery, but sensation in the vast majority of cases returns within a few weeks.

 Smoking is an absolute contraindication for breast augmentation.
 The carbon monoxide and nicotine in cigarette smoke causes severe reduction in blood supply to the skin and breast tissue during healing.
 This results in delayed wound healing, wound separation, death of the skin, and a higher risk of infection.
 Cotinine testing is performed in patients with a smoking history to ensure that they are safe when having this procedure.